Oven Baked Hamburger Steaks with Brown Onion Gravy

-Oven Baked Hamburger Steaks with Gravy are a cozy, budget-friendly dinner made with juicy beef patties and rich onion gravy.
+Oven Baked Hamburger Steaks with Brown Onion Gravy are a cozy, budget-friendly dinner made with juicy beef patties and rich onion infused brown gravy.
+A one pan meal that's easy enough for a weeknight but tasty enough for a homestyle Sunday supper.

-If you grew up on Hamburger Steaks with Gravy, this oven-baked version will take you right back to the retro Formica table at Grandma's house.
+If you grew up on Oven Baked Hamburger Steaks with Gravy, this oven-baked version will take you right back to the retro Formica table at Grandma's house.

-I could drink this gravy straight out of a cup, but I usually try to be a bit more civilized and pour it over Twice Baked Mashed Potatoes or Red Potatoes in Air Fryer, instead.
+I could drink it straight out of a cup.
+However, I usually try to be a bit more civilized and pour it over Twice Baked Mashed Potatoes or Red Potatoes in Air Fryer, instead.

 - Ground Beef - 90/10 or 85/15 burger is best for this recipe since you don't drain the cooking fat off.